tsangkai/multirobot_localization/README.md

 ![](boundedness_result/performance.png)

-The averaged RMSE and RMTE of 100 trials.
+The averaged RMSE and RMTE over 100 trials.

 ## Observation and Communication Topologies